Email Queue Explained: Fix Delivery Delays In 2026

 Mailbox providers are aggressive about defense.

 Google says Gmail blocks nearly 15 billion unwanted emails every day and stops more than 99.9% of spam, phishing, and malware from reaching inboxes.
+You can learn more about Google’s defenses in our why Gmail blocks email guide.

 When defenses tighten, you often see it first as: